neutralinsomniac/obsdpkgup/README.md

 Things can happen when an upgrade is attempted.

-Because a central index may not accurately reflect the current state of a mirror, **obsdpkgup** uses the index to seed a `pkg_add -u` call with a subset of packages it *thinks* have upgrades (with version numbers removed, to allow for flexibility in the mirror state).
+Because a central index may not accurately reflect the current state of a mirror, **obsdpkgup** uses its own index to seed a `pkg_add -u` call with a subset of packages it *thinks* have upgrades (with version numbers removed, to allow for flexibility in the mirror state).
 This prevents `pkg_add` from having to check every installed package individually, and instead enables it to check a much smaller list of potential upgrade candidates.
 This way, `pkg_add` will either do what it would've done with a full `pkg_add -u` call anyway (but with a much smaller list of packages to check), or in the case of a de-synced index, maybe report that a subset of the package candidate(s) are up-to-date, which